-The Group's financial instruments include trade and other receivables, pledged bank deposits, bank balances and cash, trade and other payables, bank borrowings and obligations under a finance lease.
+The Group's financial instruments include trade and other receivables, deposits, pledged bank deposits, bank balances and cash, trade and other payables, bank borrowings and lease liability.
 Details of the financial instruments are disclosed in respective notes.
 The risks associated with these financial instruments include market risk (interest rate risk), credit risk and liquidity risk.
 The policies on how to mitigate these risks are set out below.
-The management of the Group manages and monitors these exposures to ensure appropriate measures are implemented on a timely and effective manner.
+The management of the Group manages and monitors these exposures to ensure appropriate measures are implemented in a timely and effective manner.